keu/docs/software/upgrade-cli.md

 - Update any CI/CD pipelines or other automated processes that use Astro CLI commands to ensure that these commands do not break After upgrade.
 - Review any custom shortcuts in your local CLI terminal to ensure that your shortcuts do not run any deprecated or broken CLI commands.

-After you complete these steps, install Astro CLI v1.0+ by following the steps in [Install the CLI](install-cli.md).
+After you complete these steps, upgrade to Astro CLI v1.0+ by following the steps in [Install the CLI](install-cli.md).

 ## Breaking Changes